 DUEMS staff values your privacy as much as you do.
 You should know that any call for medical help will be kept in the strictest of confidentiality by our staff and that of any other agency responding to your call.
-Though DUEMS members may be students you could be familiar with, it is important to realize in this setting we act as professionals and will maintain that relationship when dealing with your medical problems or concerns.
+Though DUEMS members may be students with whom you share a campus, in this setting we act as medical professionals and will maintain that relationship when dealing with your medical problems or concerns.
 Medical confidentiality is governed by federal HIPAA legislation, and it is illegal for members of DUEMS to share any of your personal information or reveal that they have even treated you to anybody but yourself.
 For more information about these laws, please feel free to search for local and federal laws governing the release of medical information by healthcare providers.

 17. Does DUEMS provide medical support for large events?

 DUEMS does provide EMS coverage for large events in collaboration with Duke Life Flight.

 18. Does DUEMS respond on LDOC?

 DUEMS is a very large part of LDOC each year.
 LDOC is one of the busiest days for DUEMS during the year.
 DUEMS staffs a medical station on Abele Quad as well as several roving teams and works closely with with Duke Life Flight, Durham County EMS, and Duke Police to ensure the health and safety of all LDOC participants.